-First of all, I’ve made my green sauce by putting all the ingredients in a small blender and mixing them until its texture became like crunchy peanut butter.
-When I had that ready, I’ve put it aside.
+1) For almond-herb sauce, put all the ingredients in a food processor and mix them until its texture becomes like crunchy peanut butter.
+Put it aside.

-On the other hand, I’ve brought a pot of water to boil and boiled the sweet potatoes until they can easily be mashed.
-When they were ready, I’ve added some butter, salt and pepper and mashed them until it had a smooth texture.
+2) Bring a pot of water to boil and boil the sweet potatoes until they can easily be mashed.
+When they were ready, add some butter, salt and pepper and mashed them until it had a smooth texture.

-I’ve also put the corns in the boiling water, but only for a couple of minutes, to be able to cut them into round pieces, because actually the local corns are so delicious that you can even eat them raw, they have a very good sweetness and freshness.
+3) Put the corn in the boiling water, but only for a couple of minutes, to be able to cut them into round pieces.

 Manzanilla Papirusa, Bodegas Lustau

-Manzanilla is a dry white wine from Palomino grapes and aged under a layer of yeast called flor, with a traditional aging system called criaderas y soleras.
-(You can visit my previous article, Sherrylandia for more details on production of Sherry wines, from soil types to winery architectures.)
+Manzanilla is a dry white wine from Palomino grapes and aged under a layer of yeast called flor, with a traditional aging system called criaderas y soleras, which allows homogenous aging of all the wines in the cellar.

-The wine that I’ve made my pairing is called Manzanilla Papirusa, from Bodegas Lustau.
-So, let’s taste the wine.
-This wine is clear and bright, has golden color.
-In the nose, it has a delicate intensity at first but it blooms in your glass like a flower.
+Let’s taste the wine.
+It’s clear and bright, and has golden color.
+It has a delicate intensity at first, but it blooms in your glass like a flower.
 The aromas are very complex; jasmine, chamomile, orange zest, almond, walnut, baking yeast and sea salt.
-In the mouth; it’s bone dry with medium acidity, totally balanced, round and easy to drink although it has 15 degrees of alcohol.
-It confirms the aromas in the nose and it finishes with a crisp sensation of a touch of saltiness.
-In my personal opinion, it’s an outstanding wine that shows the characteristics of Manzanilla with elegancy.
+It’s bone dry with medium acidity, totally balanced, round and easy to drink although it has fifteen degrees of alcohol.
+It confirms the aromas in the nose, and it finishes with a crisp sensation of a touch of saltiness.
+It’s an outstanding wine that shows the characteristics of Manzanilla with elegance.

 Lobster as a main element of the dish, which is a good companion of Manzanilla even alone.
-All the other components of the plate, corresponds to the components of Manzanilla.
-Texture-wise, crunchiness of roasted almonds and smoothness of the sweet potato purée in the dish, matches with the crispiness created by the iodine touch and smoothness created by alcohol in the wine.
+All the other components of the plate correspond to the components of Manzanilla.
+Texture-wise, the crunchiness of roasted almonds and smoothness of the sweet potato purée in the dish matches with the crispiness created by the iodine touch and smoothness created by alcohol in the wine.
 Freshness of the wine finds its match with mint and other herbs in the green sauce.
 Flavor-wise, roasted almonds, maple syrup and soy sauce match with the aromas found in the wine.
 All in all, it is a complementary pairing that will satisfy your eyes, nose and stomach.

-Apart from the technical matching, this pairing has a special meaning for me, since it reminds me the great time that I’ve passed in Andalusia together with my new adventure in Nova Scotia.
+Apart from the technical matching, this pairing has a special meaning for me, since it reminds me of the great visit that I’ve made in Andalusia and blends it with my new adventure in Nova Scotia.
 It’s amazing to be able to put different ingredients on the table and create a union which represents different experiences in my life.